SeanRGB/MakeBlog_SeanRGB/content/CastleHill.md

 ## After-Thoughts and Data Sharing
-I'm curious if anyone has any ideas about how to share these kinds of projects with a broader community of both scientists and geospatial data scientists.
+I'm curious if anyone has any ideas about how to share these kinds of projects with a broader community of both scientists and geospatial data scientists; imagery is being broadly shared right now but 3D models, to my knowledge, are not.
 I've seen that the [Open Science Foundation's Open Science Framework](https://osf.io/) can host 3D projects, but I was not able to find an export format for my SfM models that could be uploaded to the framework and maintain their texture/mesh.
 If anyone knows how to do this please contact me!

 ## Next Time
 My next planned blog post is to showcase some of the fieldwork I did on Tasman Glacier with a team from the ARC, placing seismometers and my flying drone.
 I may also try to squeeze in a more detailed post about using Drone2Map.
 Check back soon!